shsagir/play-area-sync/docs/install-wordpress-4-universal.md

 ### 1. Download & unpack

 Download the [latest.zip](https://wordpress.org/latest.zip) from the WordPress website and unpack the archive locally.
-You will see a `wordpress folder.
+It will extract into the folder `wordpress`.

 ### 2. Connect to your fortrabbit App via SFTP